Temperate House restoration project

 Help Kew renew this historic glasshouse today (closed for restoration until 2018)

 Opened in 1863, the Temperate House is the largest surviving Victorian glasshouse in the world.
 From August 2013, Kew is undertaking a vital five year restoration project, costing £34.3 million.
 The project will restore the Temperate House and its surrounding landscape, and convert the adjoining Evolution House into a world class public engagement centre.

-Whether you visit the Gardens and the Temperate House regularly, or haven’t yet had an opportunity to visit, you can play a part in saving our heritage and securing our future.
-Plans include:
+Whether you visit the Gardens and the Temperate House regularly, or haven’t yet had an opportunity to visit, you can still play a part in saving this historic glasshouse.

 The Temperate House will be fully restored in five years.

 This vital restoration project includes: